tbaums/dcos-k8s-days-labs/labs/Data-Services-Lab/readme.md

 ### Deploy Tweeter Container

-Still on your bootstrap node, create a file in the ~/apps directory named tweeter.json with the following contents.
+Still on your bootstrap node, create a file (vi?) named tweeter.json with the following contents.
 ```
 {
    "id": "/tweeter",